CountNick/weekly-nerd-1920/teamwork-larger-project.md

 ## Conclusion

 We found a good method for working on css in a growing project with a team.
 At some point this went sideways because of our deadline coming closer which I think is something you'll deal with in the workfield as well.
 I learned a lot by working this way and would certainly advice this method to others.
 The only tip I would like to give people is to stay consistent with your choices.
 If you go for isolated components keep them isolated even when in stress, this will save you a lot of work in the long run.
+The method works great.
+But remember to maintain discipline, even when the team is performing under stress.
+Otherwise you find yourself back at messy square one before you know it

 # Sources